yr5913/spring-beans/README.md

 8. Usage of @PreDestroy Annotation
 9. Usage of registerBean() Method
 10. Created Two different types of beans that has a relationship between them but didn't autowire them
+11. Autowired beans using method call
+12. Autowired beans using method parameters